Angieduong7/orange-digital-coding-challenge/README.md

 ### Start up the project

-- Run `npm run startServer` or `yarn run startServer` to start up the server at port 8000 first
-- Run `npm start` or `yarn start` to run the client side
+- Run `npm start` or `yarn start` to run the client side locally, all the data should be populated from the live server.

 ### Notes:

-- All the data in the client side would be populated from the server with JSON format
+- All the data in the client side would be populated from the live server with JSON format so we don't need to run the server locally
+- Run `npm run startServer` or `yarn run startServer` to start up the server at port 8000 locally
 - All the data is contained in the `data.ts` file